-The gas fed 2-liter turbocharged engine by VW and Audi has finesse and has lesser turbo lag but more power.
+The gas-fed 2-liter turbocharged engine by VW and Audi has finesse and has lesser turbo lag but more power.
 This 4 cylinder engine outputs 240 hp which other comparable 6 cylindered engines could manage.
-It is available as a variable standard transmission with front wheel drive as well as a 6-speed manual or 8 speed automatic.
-The impressive fuel economy and reliability in power has made Audi’s turbocharged engine popular.
+It is available as a variable standard transmission with front-wheel drive as well as a 6-speed manual or 8 speed automatic.
+The impressive fuel economy and reliability in power have made Audi’s turbocharged engine popular.

 Ferrari Twin-Turbocharged V8 3.9-liter

 The new turbo V8 from Ferrari also known as F154 gives out 109 hp.
-Even exhaust manifolds, new pistons, con rods, cylinder heads, ball bearing shafts, aluminum-titanium alloy wheels give quick turbo response.
+Even exhaust manifolds, new pistons, con rods, cylinder heads, ball-bearing shafts, aluminum-titanium alloy wheels give a quick turbo response.
 The cylinder heads are more refined with thin walls next to the combustion chamber and this promotes more cooling.
 For a Ferrari engine, the sound is reduced by muffling turbos and straight pipes with smaller mufflers.
-Speeding up to 8000 rpm, it is available only with a 7-speed dual clutch transmission and has 661 cc displacements.
-It speeds up to 60 mph under 3 seconds.
-No surprises that this was also the winner of the international engine of the year in 2016.
+Speeding up to 8000 rpm, it is available only with a 7-speed dual-clutch transmission and has 661 cc displacements.
+It speeds up to 60 mph in under 3 seconds.
+No surprise that this was also the winner of the international engine of the year in 2016.